header('Content-Type: text/html; charset=utf-8'); ?>

 Norman Peterkin : “Rongeng (Malay Dancing and Singing Feast)”, first of three pieces published as Betel — Jade — Ivory: Suite for the Piano (Boston: The Boston Music Company, 1920).
 The first piece (pp. 2-5) is written “For Kaikhosru Sorabji”; the other two (“Ceremonial”, 6-12; “Chinoiserie”, 13-15) are dedicated to his wife, Marie, and to Ethel and Stanley Ormandy.

 Mera Sett : “Valse Triste—Chopin”, in Sculptured Melodies, Illustrated by the Author (London: Privately printed and published for the author by Grant Richards Ltd., 1922), 21-27 (total: pp.).
 This edition is limited to 500 copies, of which 100 are numbered and signed by the author.
-This person, whose name may also appear as Mera K. Sett or Mera Ben Kavas Sett, published illustrations for Omar Khayyam in 1914; his dates of birth and death have yet to be found, and his name does not show up anywhere in the extant archival documentation about Sorabji.
+This person, whose name may also appear as Mera K. Sett or Mera Ben Kavas Sett, published illustrations for Omar Khayyam in 1914.
+He may have been born in 1887 and was still living in 1954.
+The name does not show up anywhere in the extant archival documentation about Sorabji.

 •Christopher à Becket Williams : Impromptu and Double Fugue for Two Pianos (London: Curwen, 1924).
 Dedicated “To Kaikhosru Sorabji”.
 The following appears on the verso of the title page: